 However, SB 6523 (The REAL Hope Act), has expanded eligibility for the Washington State Need Grant to low-income, non-citizen students who meet the program’s eligibility requirements and satisfy the residency criteria.
 Complete the Washington Application for State Financial Aid (WASFA) and find out what you may be eligible for.
 Priority deadline is February 1st; students who file the WASFA after that date may still be considered based on available funding.

-Those with questions about financial aid for undocumented students should contact Student Financial Services at 206-220-8020 or firstname.lastname@example.org.
+Those with questions about financial aid for undocumented students should email Student Financial Services or call at 206-220-8020 .

 Additional information and resources for undocumented students/applicants at Seattle University can be found in the Office of Multicultural Affairs.